LY-3074828

 The later market entry of mirikizumab, after STELARA and other IL-23 inhibitors, for both Crohn’s disease and ulcerative colitis, will likely restrain its uptake.
 Regarding STELARA, gastroenterologists will have had 6-8 years of clinical experience prescribing it, and at least initially, new IL-23 inhibitors are unlikely to steal significant patient share and could be used primarily as later-line therapies.
 In addition, the launch of biosimilar ustekinumab, which is expected in 2023, could encroach on the use of all IL-23 inhibitors.
 Unless it shows significantly greater safety and efficacy, mirikizumab will be one of many therapeutic options in an increasingly crowded space.

-probability of success for mirikizumab for ulcerative colitis in the United States.
+probability of success for Crohn’s disease in the U.S.

 From innovation to bottom line